peter88213/yw-cnv/docs/help.md

 ## Indent paragraphs that start with '> '

-This will select all paragraphs that start with "> " and change their paragraph style to _Text body indent_.
+This will select all paragraphs that start with "> " and change their paragraph style to _Quotations_.

+Note: When exporting to yWriter, _Quotations_ style paragraphs will automatically marked with "> " at the beginning.

 [Top of page](#top)